jerryagenyi/rcap/rcap-ccip/concept_note_template.md

 ***[Customize this section heavily per funder - example for UKRI Disaster Resilience]***

-This project directly addresses UKRI's priority on **"improving society's ability to anticipate, prepare for, respond to and recover from disasters"** by focusing on communication as critical infrastructure.
-It is a UK-based, research-backed innovation with a clear pathway to a global, scalable B2G commercialization model, aligning with the UK's Innovator economy goals.
+**UKRI Disaster Resilience:** This project directly addresses the UKRI's priority on **"improving society's ability to anticipate, prepare for, respond to and recover from disasters"** by focusing on communication as critical infrastructure.
+It is a UK-based, research-backed innovation with a clear pathway to a global, scalable B2G SaaS commercialization model, aligning with the UK's Innovator economy goals.

+**NIHR AI Award:** Aligns with NIHR AI Award priorities for robust testing of AI in health and care contexts with clear validation methodology.
+The programme-first approach ensures rigorous evidence generation before deployment, addressing NIHR's emphasis on safety and effectiveness validation.

+**Wellcome Trust:** Addresses Wellcome's focus on generating "context-specific evidence using community knowledge" with "actionable policy outcomes," particularly relevant to climate-health intersections and mental health communication during crises.